 2. Crop and Production Monitoring

-While you may not directly interact with crop monitoring, you have certainly benefited from how computer vision has influenced production outputs of various crops across the agricultural industry.
+While many do not directly interact with crop monitoring, computer vision has influenced the production outputs of various crops across the agricultural industry.

 Crop monitoring has always relied on subjective human assessment, but that takes a long time to record data and can often be unreliable.
 Using computer vision applications synced up with 24/7 video monitoring, crop growth can be managed and scrutinized around the clock and even indicate when crops might need intervention to improve their growth or production.